mawrkus/learn-redux/README.md

 Some usages:

-- logging actions
+- centralized actions logging
 - centralizing analytics
 - centralizing API requests
 - throttling actions

-They are a place of choice to manage all the side effects.
+They are a place of choice for managing all the side effects.

 ```javascript
 // ...